Qumulo/docs/administrator-guide/moving-data/shift-from-s3.md

 ## Best Practices
 We recommend the following best practices for working with Qumulo Shift-From for Amazon S3.
-* **Inheritable Permissions:** Because the system user creates the files copied by using Shift-From for S3, the system owns these files.
-By default, Everyone will be granted Read permissions, and administrators always have full access to the files.
+* **Inheritable Permissions:** Because the system user creates the files that Shift-From for S3 copies, the system owns these files.
+By default, everyone is granted read permissions and administrators always have full access to the files.

-    To assign the necessary permissions to copied files, you must assign the necessary inheritable permissions to the root directory of the relationship **before** creating a Copy from S3 relationship.
-This ensures that the copied subdirectories and files inherit the permissions.
+  {% include note.html content="To ensure that the copied files and subdirectories have the correct permissions, you must assign the necessary inheritable permissions to the root directory of the relationship _before_ you create a Shift-From S3 relationship.
+To edit directory permissions, you can use the Windows Security Dialog or the `qq fs_modify_acl` command.
+For more information, see [Qumulo File Permissions Overview](https://care.qumulo.com/hc/en-us/articles/115008211868) on Qumulo Care." %}

-    Windows Security Dialog or `qq fs_modify_acl` can be used to edit permissions on a directory.
-See [Qumulo-File-Permissions-Overview](https://care.qumulo.com/hc/en-us/articles/115008211868) to learn more about file permissions.

 * **VPC Endpoints:** For best performance when using a Qumulo cluster in AWS, configure a [VPC endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) to S3.
 For on-premises Qumulo clusters, we recommend [AWS Direct Connect](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-direct-connect.html) or another high-bandwidth, low-latency connection to S3.
 * **Repeated Synchronization:** If you need to repeatedly synchronize an S3 folder with a Qumulo directory, we recommend reusing the same relationship.
 This lets you avoid repeated downloading of unchanged objects that already exist locally.